Christopher Williams (singer): Personal life

+He and actress Stacey Dash have a son named Austin.
 From 1991 until mid–1992, Williams dated actress Halle Berry.
 After Halle Berry told interviewers that an abusive ex-boyfriend struck her so hard that she lost most of the hearing in her right ear, many people assumed that Williams was the unnamed ex-boyfriend.
 Williams defended himself to Eurweb, the entertainment news website, denying that he ever harmed Berry, and suggesting that Berry had been referring to actor Wesley Snipes.
-He said, "The stuff they wrote about me and Halle was totally false.
-It's been said I busted her eardrum, and I'm tired of it.
-I never said it before but I'm so tired of people thinking I'm the guy who did it.
-Wesley busted her eardrum, not me."

-In October 2017 Williams was arrested and charged with misdemeanor theft, accused of stealing a $99 pair of JBL headphones from a Kohl's department store in McDonough, Georgia.
+In October 2017, Williams was arrested and charged with misdemeanor theft, accused of stealing a $99 pair of JBL headphones from a Kohl's department store in McDonough, Georgia.